JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Select the **Copilot** icon, then use Copilot to generate a draft presentation using the following prompt:

-    +++Create a presentation about Contoso's Chai Tea based on /Promotion Plan for Chai Tea in Latin America.docx.+++
+    +++Create a presentation about Contoso's Chai Tea based on +++

+1. In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)**.
+If the file doesn't populate in the list, select the up arrow then **Attach cloud files**.
+Navigate to **My files** and select the document from your OneDrive folder.

 1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
 Review the suggested topic and select **Generate slides** to continue.
 Copilot generates slides and content for each.
 It displays the results in the **Slide Sorter** view.

 1. Review the slides and select **Keep it** to continue.